General Manager’s Newsletter

 Ways to Get Involved

-The District hosted two Farmers’ Council meetings this year to provide timely updates to customers and enhance feedback from customers to management and the Board of Directors.
-We anticipate hosting the third Farmers’ Council meeting at the end of August – please join us!
+The District hosted four Farmers’ Council meetings in FY 24/25 to provide timely updates to customers and enhance feedback from customers to management and the Board of Directors.
+We anticipate hosting a Farmers’ Council meeting at the end of June – please join us!

-The Board of Directors have initiated a strategic planning process and would love to hear from all customers and landowners on how the District can improve service in the future.
-Regular District Board of Directors meetings are scheduled for the first Tuesday of each month at 7 p.m. and are held at the District offices: 34274 State Highway 16 in Woodland.
-You can review previous agendas and presentations on our website.
+Regular District Board of Directors meetings are now scheduled for the first Tuesday of each month at 3 p.m. and are held at the District offices: 34274 State Highway 16 in Woodland.
+You can review previous agendas on our website at the following link: https://ycfcwcd.org/agendas-meeting-minutes/.

 We really appreciate the opportunity to serve you and maintain Yolo County agriculture.